DjangoForAll/Django-Course/Level_3/4_styling_webpages/4_styling_our_page.md

 This element is added to the head of the html document, This is not mandatory, but is reccomended.

 CSS Stands for Cascading Style Sheets, Its called cascading because the style is applied on a priority basis, the style from the stylesheet gets the least priority while the inline style gets the highest priority, that way you can override changes if needed.

+To take a look at all the valid CSS properties, Visit this [page](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#index)